New York University: History

 In August 2018, the New York University Grossman School of Medicine announced it would be offering full-tuition scholarships to all current and future students in its MD program regardless of need or merit, making it the only top-10 medical school in the United States to do so.

-In Spring 2022, President Andrew D. Hamilton announced that the 2023 academic year would be his last, returning to research.
+In Spring 2022, President Andrew D. Hamilton announced that the 2023 academic year would be his last, and that he would be returning to research.
+He was succeeded by Linda G. Mills, the university's first female president.